epfahl/inaworld/README.md

 ### Training

 Some care must be taken when splitting the full data set into training and validation sets, and in assessing the performance of the classifier.
-More specifically, we should address both *class imbalance*, when there is a large dynamic range in the proportions of classes, and *distributional balance*.
+More specifically, we should address both *class imbalance* over the full data set, and *distributional balance* across the split.

-The genres 'drama' appears in almost half of the movies in the data set.
-'Comedy', 'romance film', 'thriller', and 'action' occur much less frequently than 'drama,' but are still quite prevalent (see Figure below).
+The genre 'drama' appears in almost half of the movies in the data set.
+'Comedy', 'romance film', 'thriller', and 'action' occur much less frequently than 'drama,' but are still quite prevalent (see the figure below).
 If we picked genres randomly from this set, we might see correct labels a significant fraction of the time.
 While this classifier, trivial as it is, might have appreciable accuracy, it certainly won't generalize well for the genres that appear in only tens or hundreds of movies.
 A discussion of *class imbalance*, the insufficiency of accuracy as a performance measure, and tactics for dealing with imbalance can be found in  [this article](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/).  `Inaworld` does not have any specific handling of class imbalance, but does dispense with accuracy in favor of precision and recall as performance metrics.

 ![genre_counts](genre_counts.png)

 How can we be sure that the validation data set 'looks like' the training set.
-That is, what can we do to encourage the validation and training sets have the same distribution of classes.
-This is the goal of `stratification`, which is implemented in `inaworld` by passing the genre vectors to the `stratify` argument of the function `train_test_split` in `scikit-learn`.
+That is, what can we do to encourage the validation and training sets have the same distribution of classes?
+This is the goal of *stratification*, which is implemented in `inaworld` by passing the genre vectors to the `stratify` argument of the function `train_test_split` in `scikit-learn`.
 Without stratification, the classification performance is significantly worse (see below).

 ## Performance